inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 What does this express: "Horse brown eat quickly oats dried"?
 ```

-Pressing the "Ask" button, will send the query exactly as shown above.
+Pressing the "Ask" button will send the query exactly as shown above.
 If the
 "Answer with a single grammatically correct sentence" button is pressed, then
-the query sent to the LLM service is modified in an attempt to have it return a
+the query sent to the LLM service is modified in an attempt to have the LLM
-single sentence, like so:
+return a single sentence, like so:

 ```text
 What does this express: "Horse brown eat quickly oats dried"?
 Answer